Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 2. Check that nothing is stuck in or around the globe

-3. If it triggers repeatedly during cycles, the litter level may be too high — the globe should be filled to the fill line, no higher
+3. If it triggers repeatedly, the litter level may be too high — fill only to the fill line

 Problem 2: Flashing Red Light / Cat Sensor Fault